jlzhjp/kbswitch/README.md

 ## Permission

 - This program need to read from the registry.
-- This program need to wirte to the `%TEMP%` directory.
+- This program need to write to the `%TEMP%` directory.

 ## Compatibility